 - nausea and vomiting

-In the long term, there can be changes to the brain, the spinal cord, and the lungs.
-There is a slight risk of cancer from radiation treatments.
+In the long term, changes to the brain, spinal cord, and the lungs can occur.

 Radiation treatments slightly increase the risk of cancer.